 Consistent with survey research that indicates most anglers travel no more than 30 minutes to fish, focus group participants who fish most commonly report traveling only 30 to 60 minutes to fish.
-Although some anglers expressed willingness to travel multiple hours to fish, many explained that they do not travel far because there are plenty of local fishing opportunities, they do not want to drive long periods when only fishing briefly, or they do not want to drive long periods when actually fishing.
+Although some anglers expressed willingness to travel multiple hours to fish, many explained that they do not travel far because there are plenty of local fishing opportunities, they do not want to drive long periods when only fishing briefly, or they do not want to drive long periods when it would take time away from actually fishing.